Louis-P35/Physics_Simulation/README.md

 for each cell of the grid, the particles are checked for collisions with the particles in the same cell and the particles in the adjacent cells.
 Double buffering: The grid is stored in two buffers.
 At each frame, the grid is updated in the write grid and the read grid is used for collision detection.
-At the end of the frame, the two grig buffers are swapped.
+At the end of the frame, the two grid buffers are swapped.
 This double the memory usage but allows to avoid thread race.